 }

-Should an exception occur, a request for search operation would return the specified error content:
+Should an exception occur, a request for search operation would respond with the predefined error content—in this case, a very generic error message:

 {"code":404,"reason":"Not Found","message":"Error occurred during SEARCH operation"}